BattMoTeam/BattMo/Documentation/optimisation.rst

 				    'getfun'      , []                           , ...
 				    'setfun'      , setfun);

 Now we construct the function handle to the `EnergyOutput` function as objective functional.
 We also include a so-called hook -- a function that is called after each optimization step which here plots the current, voltage, power and energy.
-The objective function also evaluates the gradient, as will perform a gradient-based optimization to reduce the number of costly model evalutations.
+The objective function also evaluates the gradient, as will perform a gradient-based optimization to reduce the number of costly model evaluations.
 The gradients are obtained by solving an adjoint problem.

 .. code:: matlab